 Please note: Assessors assign a score and do not have to consider the weighting of a criterion as this is applied automatically within RMS.
-The tables below provide ready access to assessment criteria set out in the Grant Guidelines for the Industry Fellowship Program Grant Guidelines (available on GrantConnect) and the Scoring Matrixes outlined in this handbook.
+The tables below provide ready access to assessment criteria set out in the Industry Fellowship Program Grant Guidelines (available on GrantConnect) and the Scoring Matrixes outlined in this handbook.
 Assessors should use their judgement and experience to assess the appropriate score within the context of the relevant discipline.

-Early Career Industry Fellowships (IE23)
+Early Career Industry Fellowships (IE24)